Perfect Competition Definition

 #5 – Perfect Information Availability

 Sellers have full market knowledge like required costs, technological requirements, marketing tactics and levels of supply as per demands in the market.
-Buyer is fully informed about the availability of products, its features, quality, and prices.
+The buyer is fully informed about the availability of products, its features, quality, and prices.
 Hence manipulating the market by either party is not possible.

 #6 – Cheap and Efficient Transportation